 11. Cook Strategically

 My mother-in-law taught me this tip on keeping your home cool when the temperatures outside heat up.
-You’ll want to either cook with your stove in the morning when it is still cooler outside or stop cooking with your stove.
+You’ll either cook with your stove in the morning when it is still cooler outside or stop cooking with your stove.

 12. Add Some Permanent Shade